 Hedingham Castle

-The railway museum is the perfect place to immerse yourself in locomotive history and get up close and personal with a wide collection of steam trains, vintage carriages, diesel locomotives and historic Victorian buildings.
-Witness a slice of living history at this working railway museum as you travel back in time and look through all your photos whilst having a drink and snack at the Chappel Station Café.
+The railway museum is the perfect place to immerse yourself in locomotive history and get up close with a wide collection of steam trains, vintage carriages, diesel locomotives and historic Victorian buildings.
+Witness a slice of living history at this working railway museum with all its quirky signage as you travel back in time and look through all your photos whilst having a drink and snack at the Chappel Station Café.

 If you love to photograph nature and scenery, then take a visit to one of the Essex Wildlife Trusts Nature Reserves or visitor centres, dotted all over Essex.
 Immerse yourself in the countryside and admire the unique landscape of our county.
 We recommend taking a visit to Fingringhoe Wick, Essex Wildlife Trust’s first nature reserve, set in a spectacular position overlooking the Colne Estuary.
 Be dazzled by the abundance of wildlife: look out for over 200 species of birds, 27 species of dragonflies and damselflies, 24 species of butterflies, over 250 species of flowering plants, badgers and many other animals.
-Escape from the hustle and bustle of life and fill your Instagram page up with enviable photos for days.
+Escape from the hustle and bustle of life.

 Who doesn’t find alpaca’s cute?
-At Hopefield animal sanctuary, a safe home for abused, abandoned or neglected animals, there are 10 Alpaca’s to visit and photograph.
+At Hopefield Animal Sanctuary, a safe home for abused, abandoned or neglected animals, there are 10 Alpaca’s to greet.
 Most of them arrived underweight and with multiple issues, but they now live a healthy and happy life here.
 Discover their beautiful spirits and meet the other residents, including reindeer, donkeys, pigs, racoons, cows and birds.

 Related